Pelosi says Trump 'insults the memory' of victims in the deadly California wildfires

 "You gotta take care of the floors.
 You know the floors of the forest, very important," Trump said.
 "I was with the President of Finland.
 He called it a forest nation and they spent a lot of time on raking and cleaning and doing things and they don’t have any problem."

-Finnish President Sauli Niinistö’s said he did not remember making such remarks to Trump, adding that their conversation focused on the surveillance system the country uses to monitor its forests for fires.
+Finnish President Sauli Niinistö said he did not remember making such remarks to Trump, adding that their conversation focused on the surveillance system the country uses to monitor its forests for fires.